 All inhaled glucocorticosteroids are permitted out of competition and require declaration of use for in competition use (for example in IFF events).
-Salbutamol and salmeterol are permitted in competition and out of competition in dosages considered to be appropriate for the treatment of asthma (see below).
-Formoterol and terbutaline require a full TUE (with medical evidence).
+Salbutamol and salmeterol as well as formoterol are permitted in competition and out of competition in dosages considered to be appropriate for the treatment of asthma (see below).
+Terbutaline requires a full TUE (with medical evidence).